 ASIA 252: Popular Culture in Modern Southeast Asia

 What makes popular culture popular—and meaningful at a particular place and time?
 What makes it a significant topic for study?
 In what way do judgments about popular “taste” reflect issues of class, gender, age, or race?
 In this course, we examine the common or mass culture of Southeast Asia in its material, moral, economic, and political dimensions.
-We will consider old popular folk genres as well as contemporary commercial productions including music, stories, drama, dance, movies, television, radio, social media, cuisine, advertising, cartoons, commodities, public arts, photography, games, and other collective group activities.
+We will consider old popular folk genres as well as post-1960s commercial productions including pop music, epics, dramas, dance, movies, television, videos, social media, cuisine, advertising, cartoons, commodities, public arts, photography, games, and other collective group activities.

 Southeast Asia includes Muslim majority nations such as Malaysia, Brunei, and Indonesia; Theravada Buddhist majority nations such as Thailand, Burma, Laos, and Cambodia; Christian majority nations such as the Philippines and East Timor; and Chinese Confucian-influenced nations as diverse as Singapore and Vietnam.
 Ethnic minorities also abound.
 The region’s cultural diversity hints at historical legacies of migration, conquest, and exchanges.